One of the most common questions in our Feeding Littles Clients Only Group on Facebook has to do with a baby’s first birthday cake:

 I always love reading the wide array of responses and seeing the smash cake photos that are inevitably posted.
 (True story: photos of babies eating are my favorite thing ever.)

-What do Judy and I think about a baby’s first smash cake?
-If you’ve taken our Infant our Toddler & Kid online feeding courses, you probably assume that we have a flexible approach to this.
-In honor of my daughter’s second birthday this week, I wanted to share our thoughts.
-In short:
+What do we think about a baby’s first smash cake?
+If you’ve taken our Infant or Toddler & Kid online courses, you probably assume that we have a flexible approach to this.
+Why yes, we do.

 Do whatever causes you the least amount of stress.
 Seriously.